-Razor Bumps on a Bald Head: Prevention & Treatment Guide
+Razor Bumps on a Bald Head: Prevention, Treatment & Electric Shaver Advice

 TL;DR

 Razor bumps are a frustrating reality for many head shavers.
 They're painful, irritating, and can ruin the smooth look you're going for.
-Luckily, understanding what they are, what causes them, and how to treat them can help you get back to a clean and comfortable shave.
+Luckily, understanding what they are, what causes them, and how to treat them can help you get back to a clean, comfortable, and close shave.

 Let's get to it.